Garcia tops Kasatkina for final spot in semis of WTA Finals - WHIZ News

 The sixth-ranked Frenchwoman became the first in 30 matches this season to beat Kasatkina after losing the first set to the No. 8 player.

-A third set that included a nine-deuce game with Kasatkina finally holding serve for a 5-4 lead ended in the tiebreaker when a scrambling Kasatkina put a volley into the net on Garcia’s second match point.
+A third set that included a nine-deuce game with Kasatkina finally holding serve for a 5-4 lead ended in the tiebreaker when a scrambling Kasatkina put a volley into the net on Garcia’s second match point in an 80-minute set.

 “It was a crazy match,” Garcia said after 2 hours, 27 minutes of mostly battling from the baseline.
 “It was the best match of the group.”